Still working on it. The list could be mushrooming soon.

 The choice is yours whether you want to climb green jungles with the rare number of houses (sleeping more often on your sleeping bag) or you want to trek while grasping the taste of homestay.

 But more often, you will find a chance to explore the real Nepal, the real people and the real experience.
+Well, if you prefer less populated areas, then the Manaslu Circuit trek is simply best for you.

 Don’t get overboard.
 Yes, mountaineering and trekkings are also a part of adrenaline yet there is more in Nepal that made you feel the adrenaline.

-Bungee jumping at the last resort, rafting at white water rafting, kayaking, mountain flight, ultralight, paragliding, honey hunting, canoeing, sky diving, camping, hunting, wildlife jungle safari is the best thing to do if you crave adrenaline.
+Bungee jumping at the last resort, rafting at white water rafting, kayaking, mountain flight, ultralight, paragliding, honey hunting, canoeing, sky diving, camping, hunting, and wildlife jungle safari is the best thing to do if you crave adrenaline.

 There is a diverse culture existence in Nepal.
 As per the records, there are still 123 ethnic groups in Nepal that represent their own culture, customs, traditions, cuisines, costumes, rituals and language.